Digital/Tech-Enhanced Urban Exploration - Urban Exploration quest for Intermediate level adventurers

 6

-Return to the same zone in different seasons or times of day.
-Morning light reveals brick textures that afternoon sun washes out.
-Winter snow shows building heat loss patterns.
-Your multi-visit datasets create richer understanding of how structures interact with environment and time.
+Return to the same zone across seasons and times of day.
+Morning light exposes brick textures; winter snow reveals building heat loss patterns; rain highlights drainage flows.
+Multi-visit datasets show how structures interact with environment and time, deepening your understanding of each site.

 Gear Up for Your Quest